 Higher life expectancy for women also at older ages

-At birth, women in the Flemish Region had a surplus life expectancy of just over 4 years compared to men in 2018.
-Women maintain their higher life expectancy compared to men also in old age: at the age of 65, women have a surplus of +3.1 years; at the age of 85, the surplus is equal to +1.1 years.
+Even at older ages, women maintain a higher life expectancy than men: at the age of 65, women have a surplus of +2.9 years; at the age of 85, the surplus equals +1.1 years.

-Life expectancy at birth varied between 78.9 and 80.9 years for men in the 22 Flemish districts in the 2016-2018 period.
-This is a difference of 2 years.
+Life expectancy at birth varied between 78.8 and 81 years for men in the 22 Flemish districts in the 2018-2020 period.
+This is a difference of 2.3 years.

-Flanders in European second tier for life expectancy
+Flanders in European sub-top for life expectancy

-Highest and lowest values for the different EU member states vary considerably: for men there is an 11-year difference in life expectancy between Italy (80.8 years) and Latvia (69.8 years); for women the difference is almost 8 years, between Spain (86.1 years) and Bulgaria (78.4 years).
-For this general measure of the population's health we generally find Southern European countries at the top (Spain, Italy, Malta, Cyprus, and also France) and East European countries at the bottom of the ranking (Hungary, Lithuania, Romania, Latvia and Bulgaria).
+Highest and lowest values for the different EU member states vary considerably: for men there is a 10.6-year difference in life expectancy between Sweden (81.5 years) and Latvia (70.9 years).
+For women the difference is almost 8 years between Spain (86.7 years) and Bulgaria (78.8 years).
+In general, the Southern European countries (Spain, Italy, France) together with Sweden are at the top of the ranking in terms of life expectancy and the Eastern European countries (Romania, Latvia and Bulgaria) are at the bottom.

 Life expectancy: indicates how many life-years a person can expect to live at a certain age if he were subject to the observed mortality rates per age of the observation period for the rest of his life.